synergy2411/mar-22-brillo/training_reference.md

 M - Model : Data available in app
 V - View : to display the data on User Interface (UI) / browser / View / Template C - Controller : applying the business logic

+# Practice Assignment - Control Flow
+Step 01-
+> Creating Login Page
+Step 02-
+> On Login Button Click, you need to verify the user from DB, assign the JWT token to the User Step 03-
+> if User is NOT authenticated, then redirect the user to Login Page Step 04-
+> if user is authenticated, then redirect the user to Welcome Page after token verification